remarkjs/remark/doc/mdastplugin.3.md

 create an attacher.

 An attacher is the thing passed to `use()`.
-It can receive plugin specific options, but that’s entirely up to the developer.
+It can receive plugin specific options, but that is entirely up to the developer.
 An **attacher** is invoked when the plugin is `use`d on an **mdast** instance, and can return a **transformer** which will be called on subsequent processes.